wildcardjoker/PlayersGuide/Part3/level34/betterRandom/README.md

 - Add a `CoinFlip` method that randomly picks a `bool` value.
 It should have an optional parameter that indicates the frequency of heads coming up, which should default to 0.5, or 50% of the time.
 - **Answer this question**: In you opinion, would it be better to make a derived `AdvancedRandom` class that adds these methods or use extension methods and why?

+### Answer

+Extension methods are better in my opinion, as it makes the code cleaner, and a derived class would need to be instantiated, as opposed to a static class with extension methods.